 Some MEDICINES MAY INTERACT with metoprolol/hydrochlorothiazide.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Antiarrhythmics (eg, amiodarone, quinidine, propafenone), bupropion, certain calcium channel blockers (eg, diltiazem, verapamil), digoxin, diphenhydramine, hydroxychloroquine, ketanserin, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), phenothiazines (eg, thioridazine), certain protease inhibitors (eg, ritonavir), quinine, reserpine, certain selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine, paroxetine), or other medicines for blood pressure because side effects, such as slow or irregular heartbeat, unusual tiredness or weakness, low blood pressure, fainting, severe dizziness, or light-headedness when standing, may occur
+- Monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), reserpine, or other medicines for blood pressure because side effects, such as slow or irregular heartbeat, unusual tiredness or weakness, low blood pressure, fainting, or severe dizziness or light-headedness, may occur

-- Abiraterone, adrenocorticotropic hormone (ACTH), other beta-blockers (eg, propranolol), cimetidine, corticosteroids (eg, prednisone), guanethidine, or terbinafine because they may increase the risk of metoprolol/hydrochlorothiazide's side effects
+- Adrenocorticotropic hormone (ACTH), other beta-blockers (eg, propranolol), corticosteroids (eg, prednisone), fluoxetine, paroxetine, propafenone, or quinidine because they may increase the risk of metoprolol/hydrochlorothiazide's side effects

-- Cholestyramine, colestipol, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), or rifamycins (eg, rifampin) because they may decrease metoprolol/hydrochlorothiazide's effectiveness
+- Cholestyramine, colestipol, or nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen) because they may decrease metoprolol/hydrochlorothiazide's effectiveness

-- Alfuzosin, allopurinol, amantadine, dofetilide, fingolimod, hydralazine, insulin or other medicines for diabetes (eg, glyburide), lithium, prazosin, or thioamines (eg, propylthiouracil) because their actions and the risk of their side effects may be increased by metoprolol/hydrochlorothiazide
+- Dofetilide, insulin or other medicines for diabetes (eg, glyburide), or lithium because the risk of their side effects may be increased by metoprolol/hydrochlorothiazide

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if metoprolol/hydrochlorothiazide may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.